Ireland Deprivation Index · Pobal HP Index · Census 2022

 Most affluent areas in Ireland — Census 2022

-Electoral divisions with the highest Pobal HP scores — the most advantaged areas nationally.
-Predominantly south Dublin suburbs, north Wicklow, and parts of Galway and Cork cities.
+These electoral divisions have the highest Pobal HP scores in Ireland.
+Most sit in south Dublin suburbs, north Wicklow, and parts of Galway and Cork cities.

 Electoral DivisionDeprivation Score